juhkarhu/tsoha-kuvajako/README.md

 Both users and admins can delete posts and comments, and admins can ban users.
 The implementation is harsh as there's no any kind of confirmation as of yet.
 Also added a search functionality that searches keywords in posts' title and description.

 ### Current status
 Done:

--Users can login (and create accounts), post and comment on other's posts and delete their own posts and comments (they remain visible to the author in the profile section).
+- Users can login (and create accounts), post and comment on other's posts and delete their own posts and comments (they remain visible to the author in the profile section).
-Image are resized before being added to the db.
+- Images are resized before being added to the db.
--Users: deleting posts and comments.
+- Users: deleting posts and comments.
--Admin: deleting posts, comments and banning users.
+- Admin: deleting posts, comments and banning users.
--Search-functionality.
+- Search-functionality.

 TODO:
 Messages.